czarmayne/mail-service/README.md

 - Mailgun
 - SendGrid

-## TODO

 ### RESTful API
+_see WIKI.md for more info_
 - User Validation
-- No auth, no additional 3rd Party Library
+- No auth, no additional 3rd Party Library except for the *Spring Framework*
 - Mocked API for 2 providers
 - Error Handling
 - Fail-over (_no assessment yet which is better for the 2 provides in terms of cost_)
-### Add-Ons
-- A README.md on the overview and general usage
-- Trace Header

 ###  OPTIONAL
-- Swagger Documentation
+- [X] Swagger Documentation
+//see WIKI.md for API Reference
-- An ARCHITECTURE.md with technical decisions
+- [X] An ARCHITECTURE.md with technical decisions
+//see ARCHITECTURE.md
-- API Metrics | ELK Stack
+- [X] API Metrics
+//added micrometer for easier pulling of metrics in case deployed in env and can be easily integrate with prometheus
-- API Resiliency | Horizontal Scaling
+- [X] API Resiliency
-- Security | JWT / Oauth2
+//added retry mechanism and graceful shutdown
-- Logging | Logback
+- [X] Logging
+//added traceability; was not able to implement traceheader or interceptors
-- Deploying your solution somewhere (URL) for us to play with it. | Heroku or Redhat Sandbox
+- [ ] Deploying your solution somewhere (URL) for us to play with it.
+//was not able to deploy in Heroku or RedHat Sandbox, but added instructions in the demo section below
+- [ ] Security | JWT / Oauth2

 ## Tech Stack